Atrewin/PGen/README.md

     <p class="image-caption">Figure 2: The word frequency distribution on different types of monolingual corpora.
 The X-axis represents different words, while the Y-axis represents word frequency.</p>
 </div>

-### Extrinsic Evaluations
+### 2. Extrinsic Evaluations

-**1. The performance of the gloss-to-text translation task when scaling the used monolingual data from our PGen and the retrieved approa**
+**B) The performance of the gloss-to-text translation task when scaling the used monolingual data from our PGen and the retrieved approa**
 <div align="center">
     <img src="/image/bleu_vs_scale.jpg" width="50%" title="Framework of Self-training with Uncertainty-Based Sampling."</img>
     <p class="image-caption">Figure 3: The translation performance of back-translation when scaling the used monolingual data from our PGen and the retrieved approach.
 The red dashed line denotes the baseline model without back-translation.
 Best viewed in color. </p>
 </div>

-**2. The performance of Gloss-to-text translation on Phoenix2014T, CSL-daily and ASLG-PC12.**
+**C) The performance of Gloss-to-text translation on Phoenix2014T, CSL-daily and ASLG-PC12.**

 <div align="center">
     <img src="/image/gloss_text.jpg" width="70%" title="Framework of Self-training with Uncertainty-Based Sampling."</img>